 The Validate Kit Price alternate flow is executed.

+If Manager Override is required for exceeding discount threshold values, then the Manager Override alternate flow is executed.

 If Manager Override is required for kit creation, the Manager Override alternate flow is executed.

 The system applies the prorated discount across the eligible items in the kit.

 The system updates the transaction totals.